 Our Compensation Committee sets each NEO's individual target cash incentive amount (expressed as a percentage of base salary) based on its general understanding of competitive pay practices, our CEO's recommendation (except with respect to his own target), its consultation with our compensation consultant, and other factors it deems appropriate.
-Based on its review of these factors, in April 2018, our Compensation Committee kept the target bonus percentage of each of our NEOs who were employed by us in 2017 at the same level as in 2017.
-The 2018 target bonuses for Ms. Clark and Messrs.
-Miller and Clark were negotiated with such NEOs at the time they joined our Company in 2018.
+Based on its review of these factors, in March 2020, our Compensation Committee kept the target bonus percentage of each of our NEOs at the same level as in 2019.

-The target cash incentive and maximum bonus percentages for each of our NEOs for 2018 who were employed by our Company as of December 31, 2018, were as follows:
+The target cash incentive and maximum bonus percentages for each of our NEOs for 2020 were as follows: